Miuzaki/artia-mp-services/README.md

   }
 ```

+---

-# Contributing
+## 🧱 Contributing

-If you want to contribute to the development of this library, please feel free to open issues and pull requests on the GitHub repository.
+> If you want to contribute to the development of this library, please feel free to open issues and pull requests on the GitHub repository.

-# License
+## 📝 License

-This project is licensed under the ISC License - refer to the LICENSE file for details.
+> This project is licensed under the ISC License - refer to the LICENSE file for details.

+---

+### Powered by Miuzaki 👋

+> Discord: [Contact me!](https://discord.com/users/976269710956068904) Github Miuzaki: [github.com/Miuzaki](https://github.com/Miuzaki) &nbsp;